 Committed objectives are necessary and required to be achieved in full (100%) within the period.

 OKRs below the organisation OKRs can be either top-down or bottom-up.
-Organisations will usually have a mix of both.
+Organizations will usually have a mix of both.

 Top down OKRs